Saiikishen/Wireless-EEG-Data-Acquisition-Module/README.md

 | TP1 | Test point | 3.3 V rail | — | 1 |
 | TP2 | Test point | GND | — | 1 |

-> **Note:** All bypass capacitors (C1, C2) should be placed as close as possible to the VCC pins of their respective ICs.
-C3 is the output bulk capacitor for the AMS1117.

 ---